Male Reproductive organs in Human

 Structure of testes -

-Primary germ cells that are developed during the embryonic development, are responsible for formation of spermatogonia in the testicular lobule at the layer of seminiferous tubule.
+• Primary germ cells that are developed during the embryonic development, are responsible for formation of spermatogonia in the testicular lobule at the layer of seminiferous tubule.
+Testes also has some immunological competent cell.

 Accessory male reproductive Duct